obuorba/java-programmer/README.md

 # java-programmer
-This repo demonstrates my mastery of programming concepts in the Java programming language.
+This repo demonstrates my mastery of programming concepts using the Java programming language.

 Specifically, it demonstrates my knowledge of the following:
 1. Fundamental language concepts